 Bryn Mawr Rehab Hospital will be offering outpatient services at the site including physical rehabilitation and sports therapy.
 Troy Norton, Outpatient Operations Manager at Bryn Mawr Rehab Hospital, shares, “We are excited to be providing services in the new location alongside our Main Line Health colleagues.
 The new center offers state-of-the-art diagnostic services along with superior medical care in a convenient location.”

-The Main Line Health Center at Exton Square is located at the Exton Square Mall, 154 Exton Square Parkway, Exton, PA 19341.
+Main Line Health Exton Square is located at the Exton Square Mall, 154 Exton Square Parkway, Exton, PA 19341.

 Gamma Phi Beta makes generous gift